Open Source VoIP & ICT Solutions for Businesses Worldwide

 Pipeline latency target: ASR 80ms + MT 60ms + TTS 120ms = ~260ms total — well within the 500ms conversational threshold.

 ICT Innovations is actively developing real-time voice translation as an upcoming feature for its communications products.
-The capability is currently in development and is not yet available in any released product – but when it ships, it will enable agents and customers to speak different languages on the same call, opening contact centre operations to multilingual markets without requiring agents to be fluent in every customer language.
-The broader industry trend is towards AI-native communication stacks where voice translation, sentiment analysis, and real-time coaching coexist in the same platform.
-Google Meet, Microsoft Teams, and Zoom all have early real-time translation features in production, demonstrating that the technology is viable at scale – the challenge for specialist communications platforms is integrating these capabilities at the SFU/media-server layer with acceptable latency for live telephony workloads.
+This capability is in active development and hasn’t been released yet – but when it ships, it will let agents and customers speak different languages on the same call, opening contact centre operations to multilingual markets without requiring multilingual agents.
+That’s a meaningful operational change for any organisation serving international customers.
+The broader industry is already moving in this direction: Google Meet, Microsoft Teams, and Zoom all have early real-time translation features in production, which demonstrates the technology is viable at scale.
+The challenge for specialist communications platforms is integrating these capabilities at the media-server layer with acceptable latency for live telephony – which is harder than the consumer conferencing implementations, but also where ICT Innovations’ deep FreeSWITCH expertise is directly relevant.

 Frequently Asked Questions